BlueOakJS/bos-couchdb/README.md

 By default, if the `designs` parameter is not included, all designs will be updated (if changed).

 The `updateDesigns` function will not change the design in the database if the local version `_.isEqual()` to the design installed on the CouchDB server.

+**N.B.**: the design docs are read once at startup

+### updateDesign(dbName, designName, designDoc, callback)

+The `updateDesign` function allows you to pass an arbitrary design document (`designDoc` - which should be an object that follows the CouchDB design document format) and have it applied to a given database design (`designName` in database `dbName` - which, like `get()`, is an optionally connection qualified database name).